Fusarium TR4 in banana: a soil and sanitation management overview

 The Australian Banana Growers' Council has similarly documented farms where TR4-infested blocks show low disease expression when soil biology is actively managed.

-3) How cover crops build TR4 suppression
+3) How cover crops build biologically active soil

 Carbon feeding the right microorganisms